Weather Underground: SDS Convention, June 1969

-At this convention the Weatherman's faction of the Students for a Democratic Society, planned for October 8–11, as a "National Action" built around John Jacobs' slogan, "bring the war home".
+At the June 1969 convention, the Weathermen faction planned for October 8–11 as a "National Action" built around Jacobs' slogan, "bring the war home".
 The National Action grew out of a resolution drafted by Jacobs and introduced at the October 1968 SDS National Council meeting in Boulder, Colorado.
-The resolution, titled "The Elections Don't Mean Shit—Vote Where the Power Is—Our Power Is In The Street" and adopted by the council, was prompted by the success of the Democratic National Convention protests in August 1968 and reflected Jacobs' strong advocacy of direct action.
+The resolution, titled "The Elections Don't Mean Shit—Vote Where the Power Is—Our Power Is In The Street" and adopted by the council, was prompted by the perceived success of the protests at the 1968 Democratic National Convention and reflected Jacobs' strong advocacy of direct action.

 As part of the "National Action Staff", Jacobs was an integral part of the planning for what quickly came to be called "Four Days of Rage".
 For Jacobs, the goal of the "Days of Rage" was clear:

 Weatherman would shove the war down their dumb, fascist throats and show them, while we were at it, how much better we were than them, both tactically and strategically, as a people.
 In an all-out civil war over Vietnam and other fascist U.S. imperialism, we were going to bring the war home.
 'Turn the imperialists' war into a civil war', in Lenin's words.
 And we were going to kick ass.

-In July 1969, 30 members of Weatherman leadership traveled to Cuba and met with North Vietnamese representatives to gain from their revolutionary experience.
-The North Vietnamese requested armed political action in order to stop the U.S. government's war in Vietnam.
-Subsequently, they accepted funding, training, recommendations on tactics and slogans from Cuba, and perhaps explosives as well.
+In July 1969, thirty members of Weathermen leadership traveled to Cuba and met with North Vietnamese representatives to gain from their revolutionary experience.
+According to the Senate Internal Security Committee, the North Vietnamese requested armed political action in order to stop the U.S. government's war in Vietnam.
+Subsequently, the group accepted funding, training, recommendations on tactics and slogans from Cuba, and perhaps explosives as well.

-SDS Convention, December 1969
+Flint War Council, December 1969

-After the Days of Rage riots the Weatherman held the last of its National Council meetings from December 26 to December 31, 1969, in Flint, Michigan.
+After the Days of Rage, the Weathermen held the last of its National Council meetings from December 26–31, 1969, in Flint, Michigan.
 The meeting, dubbed the "War Council" by the 300 people who attended, adopted Jacobs' call for violent revolution.
 Dohrn opened the conference by telling the delegates they needed to stop being afraid and begin the "armed struggle".
 Over the next five days, the participants met in informal groups to discuss what "going underground" meant, how best to organize collectives, and justifications for violence.
-In the evening, the groups reconvened for a mass "wargasm"—practicing karate, engaging in physical exercise, singing songs, and listening to speeches.
+In the evening, the groups reconvened for a mass "wargasm"—practicing karate, engaging in physical exercise, singing songs and listening to speeches.

-The War Council ended with a major speech by John Jacobs.
-Jacobs condemned the "pacifism" of white middle-class American youth, a belief which he claimed they held because they were insulated from the violence which afflicted blacks and the poor.
-He predicted a successful revolution, and declared that youth were moving away from passivity and apathy and toward a new high-energy culture of "depersonalization" brought about by drugs, sex, and armed revolution.
+The War Council ended with a major speech by Jacobs, who condemned the "pacifism" of white middle-class American youth, a belief which he claimed they held because they were insulated from the violence which afflicted blacks and the poor.
+He declared that youth were moving away from passivity and apathy and toward a new high-energy culture of "depersonalization" brought about by drugs, sex and armed revolution.
 "We're against everything that's 'good and decent' in honky America," Jacobs said in his most commonly quoted statement.
 "We will burn and loot and destroy.
 We are the incubation of your mother's nightmare."